AndreaPontrandolfo/eslint-plugin-remeda/docs/rules/prefer-constant.md

 ## When Not To Use It

-If you do not want to enforce using `_.constant`, you should not use this rule.
+If you do not want to enforce using `R.constant`, you should not use this rule.